bluelightspirit/MUSIX/README.md

 ## Why is the game called MUSIX?

-Because as soon as you obtain a streak with 6 or more correct songs in a row, you will gain the most points in the game for streaking.
-It is also because you need 6 or more points to use up a hint.
+Because as soon as the player obtains a streak with 6 or more correct songs in a row, they will gain the most points in the game for streaking.
+It is also because they need 6 or more points to use up a hint.

 Although an earlier iteration made when I was a senior in high school in early May 2022 had a streak of 6+ songs correct in a row allowing the player to gain 6 points, it was nerfed due to how the player could press "HINT" for every question and would make it 50/50 rather than 25/25/25/25.
 It was nerfed in mid May 2022.